lthoma39/Tickets_Proposal/README.md

 Basically after entering a license plate, if you hit the verify button AutoCheck.com will open.
 Then Selenium will automatically enter the information you provided into AutoCheck then verify if it's correct.

-I made deliberately made a basic looking GUI to resemble what I do at my job to help better visualize my proposal.
+I deliberately made a basic looking GUI to resemble what I do at my job to help better visualize my proposal.
 For potential legal issues, I won't design a more detailed GUI.

 <img src=https://media.giphy.com/media/KzKXinNpPTKIoAquup/giphy.gif width=200><br>